Snayff/nqp2/docs/developer/adding_new_content.rst

       displayed_result: "+gold"

-Items
+Items and Traits
 -------------------

 Adding New
 ^^^^^^^^^^^^^^^^^^^^^^^
-To add a new Item you need to add 1 thing:
+To add a new Item or Trait you need to add 1 thing:
-1. a yaml with the combat's name in the ``data/items`` folder
+1. a yaml with the items' or traits' name in their respective folder, i.e.  ``data/items`` or ``data/traits``

 yaml Explained
 ^^^^^^^^^^^^^^^^^^^^^^^